italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 --- middle

 # Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT" "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in the document are to be interpreted as described in {{!RFC2119}}.
+{::boilerplate bcp14-tagged}

 The following terms abbreviations are used in this document:

-* Optical Plug / Coherent Pluggables / Pluggable: A small form factor coherent optical module
+- Optical Plug / Coherent Pluggables / Pluggable: A small form factor coherent optical module

-* O-PNC: The control functions specializing in management/control of optical and photonic functions (virtual or physical).
+- O-PNC: The control functions specializing in management/control of optical and photonic functions (virtual or physical).
 See {{?RFC8453}}

-* P-PNC: The control functions specializing in management/control of packet functions (virtual or physical).
+- P-PNC: The control functions specializing in management/control of packet functions (virtual or physical).
 See {{?RFC8453}}

-* CMIS: Content Management Interoperability Services developed by OIF is an open standard that allows different content management systems to inter-operate over the Internet
+- CMIS: Content Management Interoperability Services developed by OIF is an open standard that allows different content management systems to inter-operate over the Internet

-* xPonder: Short for Transponder and/or Muxponder
+- xPonder: Short for Transponder and/or Muxponder

 # Introduction